martin12333/marti-onedrive/windows-f8/winget.f8.md

 winget
-my note: it just takes the exe and runs it with something like --quiet
+# my note: it just takes the exe from somewhere
+and runs it with
+something like --quiet
+... maybe i should do that by hand, with more careful somewhere ... or at least look better at the signature and counter-signature   not diginotar

-We looked at several other package managers.
+# We looked at several other package managers.
  There were several reasons leading us to create a new solution.
 One critical concern we had was how to build a repository of trusted applications.
 We are automatically checking each manifest.
 We leverage SmartScreen, static analysis, SHA256 hash validation and a few other processes to reduce the likelihood of malicious software making its way into the repository and onto your machine.
 Another key challenge was all the changes required to be able to deliver the client program as a native Windows application.